Cursored Page Pattern

 <https://level3.rest/patterns/list#entry-resource>

 In a List resource, the cursor entries are individual List Entry resources that contain a field with the entry’s cursor value.
-This value is used to change the pagination point via the Cursor resource.
-Lists that use the Cursored Page resource must provide Cursor Entry resources with the cursor
+This value is used to change the cursor’s position via the Cursor resource.
+Data lists that use the Cursored Page resource must provide Cursor Entry resources with the cursor property.

 Cursor Resource